Feildians Athletic Association: Senior

 The Men's squad (aged 18–35) is a member of the Newfoundland and Labrador Challenge Cup League.
 The club has one provincial title, dating back to 1969.
 Winners of the Challenge Cup Playoffs represent NL at The Challenge Trophy Canadian Soccer Association National Championships each year.
 The Women's squad (aged 18–35) is a member of the Jubilee Trophy League.
 Winners of the Jubilee Trophy Playoffs represent NL at the National Championships each year.

 The 2015 summer season ended in a semi-final loss for both the Men's & Women's teams.
 The men dropped a 1-0 decision against Provisional Championship Hosts, Mount Pearl.
 The women fell 2–0 to Holy Cross at the Topsail Turf Complex in Conception Bay South.

 The Men's squad finished the 2016 season in 4th place with a record of 12 wins, 3 draws and 7 losses for a total of 39 points.
 The team scored 46 goals and allowed 30 during the 22 regular season games.
 The playoffs ended with a 2–0 loss to St. Lawrence in the quarter-finals.
 Zach Hynes led the team in scoring with 11 goals, good for 3rd most in the league.

-2021

-In the 2021 season, the Men's team ended a 52-year drought for the club, clinching the Challenge Cup trophy following a 2–1 victory in the final over rivals, Holy Cross.

-The team finished the regular season with a record of 11 wins, 3 draws and 2 losses for a total of 36 points, 1 back of first place Holy Cross.
-Emmanuel Dolo led the league in scoring with 21 goals in 15 games.
-Dolo also added 2 goals and 3 assists in the playoffs.

-Dolo was named MVP of the league, and was included in the All Star Team along with Matt Davis, who also collected the Top Midfielder Award.

-On the Women's side, Feildians finished in second place during the regular season with a record of 11-2-2, 3 points behind leaders, Holy Cross.
-In the playoffs, the Double Blues knocked off St. John's in the semi final by a score of 3–1, setting up a Championship game against Holy Cross.
-Feildians went on to lose the final 4–0.

-Rookie, Lauren Rowe, scored 20 goals in 15 games, winning her the Golden Boot as the league's top scorer.
-Rowe would also be named the league's Rookie of the Year, MVP, and make the All Star Team.